-Garden Savings Federal Credit Union (NCUA Charter #18710) has an overall health grade of "A" at DepositAccounts.com, with an excellent Texas ratio of 9.90%, based on June 30, 2016 data.
-In the past year, Garden Savings FCU has increased its total deposits by $18.8 million, an excellent annual growth rate of 6.98%.
-Please refer to our financial overview of Garden Savings Federal Credit Union for more details.
+Garden Savings Federal Credit Union has an overall health grade of "B+" at DepositAccounts.com, with a Texas Ratio of 11.21% (above average), based on June 30, 2018 data.
+Garden Savings FCU has an above average capitalization level (10.32%), the result of holding $354.78 million in assets with $36.63 million in equity.
+Please refer to our financial overview of Garden Savings Federal Credit Union (NCUA Charter #18710) for more details.

-Garden Savings Federal Credit Union is currently New Jersey’s 9th largest credit union, with more than 25,500 members and assets in excess of $324 million.
+Garden Savings Federal Credit Union is currently New Jersey’s seventh largest credit union, with more than 27,600 members and assets in excess of $354 million.
 Originally founded in 1968 for the benefit of the employees of AT&T Bell Laboratories (known today as Alcatel-Lucent) employees, Garden Savings FCU expanded their FOM in 1985 to include other SEGs, as well residents of the county seats of Essex, Hudson, and Union Counties, New Jersey.
 In 2013 and 2014, Garden Savings FCU merged with Morristown FCU, NWNJ FCU, and Essex Division Telephone FCU.

-When compared to the 154 similar length-of-term CDs tracked by DepositAccounts.com that require a similar minimum deposit and are available nationally, Garden Savings Federal Credit Union’s 2-year Share Certificate APY currently ranks first.
+When compared to the 199 similar length-of-term CDs tracked by DepositAccounts.com that require a similar minimum deposit and are available nationally, Garden Savings Federal Credit Union’s 3-year Share Certificate APY currently ranks third.